Charis Tsevis

-Charis Tsevis (Χαράλαμπος Τσέβης or Χάρης Τσέβης [xaris t͡sevis born 8 May 1967) is a Greek visual designer, illustrator and art director.
+Charis Tsevis (Χαράλαμπος Τσέβης or Χάρης Τσέβης; /el/; born 8 May 1967) is a Greek visual designer, illustrator and art director.

 Charis Tsevis studied visual design and advertising in Athens, Greece and Milan, Italy and his is mainly known for his work in digital mosaics, high complexity illustrations and neo-futuristic compositions.
 He is collaborating with the major media and the multinational advertising agencies creating illustration and digital art for global campaigns, political and sports events.

 He is particularly known for his mosaic portraits for Steve Jobs, Barack Obama and for his artwork for the USA House in the Rio Olympics, the Delta Air Lines Sky Club SFO mosaic and the Yahoo coverage of the London Olympics.

 Early life and education

 Born in Athens in 1967, Charis Tsevis has always been obsessed with visual arts.
 He was especially obsessed with magazines.
 He was creating his own magazines since the age of 5, that he was selling to his family.
 In the same age, he discovered his love for complexity.
 He often narrates in interviews that his myopia led him to pay special attention to complexity as he had to move his eyes very close to objects.
 Trying to see better he has experimented with big zoom outs using photographic equipment and he fell in love with the complex systems hidden in surfaces.

 He attended a Greek-German elementary school, a Greek-French high school and he has been accepted in the University of Athens majoring German Language and Literature.
 Parallel to his University studies Charis Tsevis frequented a Greek-German college of Graphic Design and Advertising in Athens called Deutsche Höhere Lehranstalt für Grafik und Werbung Athen.
 After receiving his Diploma from this college, accredited by the Akademie für das Graphische Gewerbe München, Tsevis flew to Milan when he frequented the Visual Design course and the Master in Visual Design course at the Scuola Politecnica di Design, a school with a long and strong relationship with Gestalt psychology.
 Charis Tsevis acknowledges that he has found in Gestalt the solid ground on which he could base his artwork.